Foods You Must Eat in Crete Greece!

 The climate

-Crete is positioned geographically, very close to Africa, Asia & Europe (the south coast of the Chania prefecture is in a distance shorter than 300 kms. to Libya, which is closer than the route Chania - Athens).
+Crete is positioned geographically, very close to Africa, Asia & Europe (the south coast of the Chania prefecture is in a shorter distance to Libya (300kms.), than Athens.

 THE ROOTS

-Cretan gastronomy has very deep roots in the past (more than 6.000 years) going back to the Minoans.
-The kingdom of the oldest civilization in Europe was and still is in Crete.
-The Minoans - with their unbeaten fleet of ships - were trading with other cities states around the Mediterranean Sea their goods (olive oil, wine, honey, seeds, ceramics etc.) while importing goods like beer, spices and recipes unknown to them.
-Cretan cuisine has a huge influence from this past.
-Arab, Ottoman or Latin food recipes that became known to Cretans during the years of the island occupation are still part of every day's cooking traditions.
+Cretan gastronomy has very deep roots in time (more than 6.000 years) going back to the Minoans.
+The kingdom of the oldest civilization in Europe - and their unbeaten fleet of ships - were trading with other cities states & civilizations around the Mediterranean Sea their goods (olive oil, wine, honey, seeds, ceramics etc.).

-Below we'll present three of the best foods you must eat, while in Crete, in order to understand the Cretan cooking philosophy.
+Below we'll present just three of the Best Foods Must Eat Crete Greece, carefully selected in order to understand the Cretan cooking philosophy.

 The list with Cretan foods can be extensive and sometimes recipes even vary from the West to East coast of the island.
-What is really magic in the Cretan cuisine is that with the amazing hard to beat ingredients that you can easy find, you may create your own tasty recipes.
+What is really magic is that with the amazing and hard to beat local ingredients, you may create your own tasty recipes.

-linked with suggested restaurants & tavernas, that we visit - eat ourselves
+given suggested restaurants & taverns, that we visit & eat ourselves

 Maybe the most iconic recipe on the island and the most easy to make, if you are a rookie in Cretan cuisine.

-The basic ingredients are six but the most important are: the Summer juicy red Cretan tomatoes, lots of virgin olive oil, the local soft cheese (mizithra) & crispy (not very soft) barley rusks (big croutons, double baked).
+The basic ingredients are six but the most important are: the Summer juicy red Cretan tomatoes, lots of olive oil, the local soft cheese (mizithra) & crispy barley rusks (not very soft croutons).

-For maximum taste you'll also need to have sea salt & mountain oregano.
+For maximum taste you'll need to add on top sea salt & mountain oregano.

 This is one of the very very few recipes in the Cretan cuisine that we don't use olive oil in order to cook it.
-The only ingredients that we need are: the meat cut in pieces, red wine, salt, pepper & daphne (bay of laurel) leaves.
+The only ingredients that we'll need, are: the meat cut in pieces, red wine, salt, pepper & daphne leaves.

 The whole cooking process is really simple.
-We need to really slow cook the meat for 5-6 hours, in it's own fat & wine.
+We slow cook the meat for 5-6 hours, in it's own fat & wine.
 It'll be ready, when it melts in our mouth.

 The goat meat variation is tastier & healthier than the lamb, as most of the goats are free range in Crete.
 That means that goats have less fat & eat better quality food direct from nature.
-You'll find the original goat meat recipe in few small taverns, hidden on the Cretan Mountains!
+You'll find the original goat meat recipe in just a few places.

 The best alternative by far to the Greek salad, when tomatoes are not tasty during the winter months, and the ultimate side dish for fish - sea food.